Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 6. Personal attributes: Any additional personal or behavioral qualities or characteristics required to perform effectively in the role.

-7. Company culture fit: A description of your company’s culture and values that will help candidates assess whether they are a good fit for your organization.Overall, creating a clear candidate profile can help ensure you attract qualified candidates who match your requirements while also helping to manage expectations throughout the recruitment process by setting clear standards from the outset.
+7. Company culture fit: A description of your company’s culture and values that will help candidates assess whether they are a good fit for your organisation.Overall, creating a clear candidate profile can help ensure you attract qualified candidates who match your requirements while also helping to manage expectations throughout the recruitment process by setting clear standards from the outset.

 Job Description